Whew, 2020 is over.

 Alien assistance and other habitable planets may be needed if climate change continues to warm the Earth.
 In 2020 California fires broke records for land scorched and flame intensity.
 The number of acres burned was larger than all acres burned over the 67 year period between 1999 and 1932.
 “Temperature is really important to fire.
 Temperature is key.
 The warmer it is, the longer the fire season,” Mike Flannigan of the Canadian Partnership for Wildland Fire Science told the Guardian.
 16 separate weather events exceeded a billion dollars in damage last year.
 Partly because of the staggering cost of climate change industries are beginning to convert to less damaging energy sources.
 Green energy supplied an all time 25% of America's energy in 2020.
 Yet climate change isn't only about energy it's also about health.
 The Lancet, a medical publication, links climate change with stress, asthma, heat related deaths, mental health conditions and the weakening of systems we rely on for our nourishment such as arable land.
 Perhaps most concerning is the way climate change is promoting the spread of infectious disease particularly zoonotic viruses, pathogens that pass from animals to humans, such as Covid-19.
 It was a year of devastation, a year of storms.
 Was it the year we moved decisively to try to save the planet?

 Change gripped American policies in 2020.
 The Supreme Court swung decisively conservative after the death of Justice Ruth Bader Ginsburg in September.
 The court hasn't been that conservative since the 1930's.
 In addition Senate Majority Leader McConnell's goal of leaving no court vacancy behind enjoyed success in 2020 by tilting lower courts far to the right ideologically.
 In a victory for aging Americans The Supporting Older Americans Act passed in March carrying forward programs established by the Older Americans Act that expired in 2016.
 In addition 1 Billion dollars were set aside in the CARES Act for Older Adults and people with disabilities.
 As well as strengthening nutritional resources, elder abuse initiatives, and family caregiving programs these allocations establish support for the vaccination of Americans aged 65 plus.
 Policy didn't favor older Americans who immigrate to America though.
 That too swung conservative as the Public Charge Rule was invoked.
 The rule narrows who we accept at our borders moving us away from, "your tired, your poor and your huddled masses" to healthier and wealthier applicants.
-Covid also hit older immigrants harder as barriers to health care, language differences, and technology problems made more difficult to survive and get medical help.
+Covid also hit older immigrants harder as barriers to health care, language differences, and technology problems made it more difficult to survive and get medical help.
 Need I say that the hotly contested election of 2020 went to the Democrats signaling more change in policies in the year to come.
 It was a year of conservative resurgence, a year of isolationism.
 Was it a year of changing values or the year we reaffirmed American values?

 If 2020 showed us anything it's that more change awaits us in 2021.
 Yet our democracy, the brightest in the world, is surely strong enough to endure ideological changes as long as democratic elections prevail.
 In 2020 we tested our values even as nature tested our resilience and resolve.
 We tackled our historic roots, took them into public streets, and argued their merit.
 We bonded together against the pandemic and we argued with one another about our individual rights.
 What will America symbolize in the twenty-first century?
 With 2020 in our rear view mirror we plunge forward with no clear consensus.
 Yet we remain united, uneasily peaceful, and democratic.
-May the new year hold peace and understanding, dear reader, stay safe.
+May the new year hold peace and understanding, dear reader, please stay safe.

 Update 21 Jan 21